-Many of our passengers believe that us humble cabin crew are spawns of the devil himself, especially if we offload them for being too drunk, ask them to stow their luggage or turn off their electronic equipment, or heaven forbid we run out of the chicken meal and can only offer them beef.
+Many of our passengers believe that we humble Cabin Crew are spawns of the devil himself.
+This is only enforced if we offload them for being too drunk, ask them to stow their luggage, open their window blind, or heaven forbid we run out of the chicken option and can only offer them beef.

 A cheerful and adventurous child, Bona always wanted to explore what lay outside her small home town.
-At just 14 years old she made the first of many long and treacherous journeys, that would subsequently lead to her sainthood.
-Bona had gone to visit her father, who was fighting in the crusades near Jerusalem.
-But on her way back to Pisa, she was captured by Islamic pirates in the Mediterranean, wounded and imprisoned.
-She would later be rescued by some of her countrymen and eventually returned home.
+At just 14 years old, she made the first of many long and treacherous journeys that would subsequently lead to her sainthood.

 Santa Bona completed the trip ten times.
-However, on the tenth trip she became very ill and passed away on her return, aged just 51.
+However, on the tenth trip, she became ill and passed away on her return, aged just 51.
 Her body was found in the room she kept near the church of San Martino in Pisa, where it still lies to this day.

-Today things are very different and cabin crew have to put up with a lot more than a few rowdy pilgrims.
-The constant threat of terrorism, abusive, drunken and violent passengers, long working hours and airlines that are constantly battling to stay in business.
+Today things are very different, and cabin crew have to put up with a lot more than a few rowdy pilgrims.
+Abusive, drunken and violent passengers, long working hours, and airlines constantly battling to stay in business.

 © confessionsofatrolleydolly.com by Dan Air.